 Nissin takes down ad after complaints on Osaka’s depiction

+Osaka used her smooth power to beat Karolina Pliskova of the Czech Republic 6-2, 4-6, 6-4 in the semifinals Thursday.

+“I’m just focused on this right now.
+I’ve gotten to the final of a slam, and that’s sort of my main priority,” she said.

-Daisuke Okabayashi, a spokesman for Japanese noodle-maker Nissin Foods Holdings, said Thursday that two animation clips, which went up earlier this month, were deleted from the company’s online site Wednesday.
+Daisuke Okabayashi, a spokesman for Japanese noodle-maker Nissin Foods Holdings, said Thursday the company meant no disrespect for diversity with its the two animation clips that went up earlier this month and were deleted from the company’s online site Wednesday.

-“We as a company put human rights first, and our stance of valuing diversity is unchanged,” he said in a telephone interview.
-“Whitewashing has never been our intention.”
+“We as a company put human rights first, and our stance of valuing diversity is unchanged,” he said in a telephone interview

-The clips showed a light-skinned, doe-eyed woman in the trademark style of Japanese manga, or comics.
-Critics said the depiction does not reflect Osaka’s biracial background — Osaka has a Haitian father and Japanese mother.

 Okabayashi said the ads were approved by Osaka’s agent, but the company was later asked to take them down.
 He said the company continues to support Osaka and did not want the flap to be a distraction.